dastrukar/hdest-stance_indicator/readme.md

 ### [bool]
 ### hdstance_showspeed
-If true, will display a speed indicator below the stance indicator.
+If true, will display an indicator that shows whether you're walking, jogging, or running.

 ### [bool]
 ### hdstance_showbraced
-If true, will display a braced indicator below the stance indicator.
+If true, will display an indicator that shows if your weapon is braced.

 ### [bool]
 ### hdstance_showstrip